Primary tabs

 By the end of the programme students will have developed:

-- a deeper knowledge and understanding of linguistic theories and problems addressed in cutting-edge research in theoretical and applied linguistics and related areas;
+- a deeper knowledge and understanding of linguistic theories and problems addressed in cutting-edge research in linguistics, language sciences and related areas;

-- the skill of critically assessing current research and methods in theoretical and applied linguistics and related areas;
+- the skill of critically assessing current research and methods in linguistics, language sciences and related areas;

 - the methodological and other technical skills necessary for research in their chosen area;